 - No calculators are allowed on the test.

 - The test is given by schools and universities.
 Contact your school for information on how to register.

 Why take the AMC 10 and AMC 12?

 The AMC 10 and 12 exams are the first in the sequence of exams used to qualify for the US Math Olympiad team.
 Like other math competitions, the AMC 10 and 12 provides a great way for students interested in math to learn new ways to apply their knowledge of math to more advanced problems.

 Many schools organize math clubs or teams for students competing on math competitions such as the AMC 10 and 12, which give students a great extracurricular activity and the opportunity to compete against others.
 Top scoring students can receive awards and qualify for the American Invitational Mathematics Exam (AIME).

 Students taking either AMC 10 or AMC 12 can qualify for the AIME:

 - On the AMC 10A and 10B at least the top 2.5% qualify for the AIME.
-Typically scores of 115+ will qualify for AIME, but these vary by year and have often been lower in recent years.
+Typically scores of 110+ will qualify for AIME, but these vary by year and have often been lower in recent years.

-- One the AMC 12A and 12B at least the top 5% qualify for the AIME.
+- On the AMC 12A and 12B at least the top 5% qualify for the AIME.
 Typically scores of 100+ will qualify for AIME, but these vary by year and have often been lower in recent years.